 While it is impossible to know what caused BMW drivetrain malfunction in your car without reading the codes, in most cases, this error is due to an engine misfire.

-Drivetrain malfunction on cold weather
+Drivetrain malfunction in cold weather

 If you are getting drivetrain malfunction when you first start your BMW in the morning, there is a good chance that you:

-- Have a battery that is old
+- Have an old battery

 - Have spark plugs that weren't changed at the recommended interval